The Foster Program

-- A home environment allows the kittens to thrive and be socialized so they can succeed in their forever home.
+- A home environment allows all animals an opportunity to thrive and be socialized so they can succeed in their forever home.

-- They need to gain weight so they can be spayed or neutered before they are adopted.
+- Some animals will need to gain weight so they can be spayed or neutered before they are adopted.

 What can I expect as a foster parent?

-- When you pick up your kittens you will be given training materials, food and other supplies.
+- When you pick up your Foster Pet you will be given training materials, food and other supplies.

-- You will receive training on feeding and playing with the kittens and keeping them safe.
+- You will receive training on feeding and socializing your new Foster Pet.

 - Dry and canned food and other materials will be given to you.